stainless-api/stl-api/docs/docs/next-auth/current-user-plugin.md

 # Add user to Stainless context

 You may wish to set a current user property on the Stainless context.
+The Stainless context can be extended by declaring an interface with the name `StlCustomContext` in the `stainless` module.
 Here's how you can create a custom plugin to do that:

 ```ts